 Pack (biodegradeable) wipes

 Bathrooms on low-cost airlines are limited in number and are used by multiple passengers on every flight.
-People have vastly differing hygiene standards and some have very poor aim (!), so it’s also worth taking your wipes to the toilet with you, for a quick wipe before you touch or sit on anything!
+People have vastly differing hygiene standards, and some have very poor aim (!), so it’s also worth taking your wipes to the toilet for a quick wipe before you touch or sit on anything!

 Organise your in-flight entertainment